28 January 2020

 Carpe diem

-An espresso, a café crème and to share, a luscious Saint Honoré pastry.
+An expresso, a café crème and to share, a luscious Saint Honoré pastry.

 "The ant had wasted its life and its beauty hoarding for winter only to discover a world of beautiful, carefree grasshoppers." 😱 - Coffee partner and local philosopher J. S.